Thrips cause damage to crops and ornamentals. Symptoms depend on the species of both plant and thrips.

 Key thrips damage symptoms

-Often combined with – plant virus, fungal diseases
+Carrier/vector for – plant virus, fungal diseases (tomato spotted wilt virus)

-Read on to discover what type of problems thrips cause on plants.
+Read on to discover what type of problems that result from thrips on plants.
 Included are images of thrips damage on fruit trees, flowers, and trees/shrubs.
 Damage can appear on leaves, stems, buds, fruits and flowers.
-You’ll get a good idea of what thrips damage looks like!

 What parts of plants do thrips attack?